AI for Small Business: When It Makes Sense (And When It Doesn't)

 Your Budget Is Too Tight for the Commitment

 AI implementation is not a one-time purchase.
 It is an ongoing operational commitment.
-If your budget for the entire project is under $15,000, or if you cannot commit to $500 to $2,000 per month in ongoing operational costs after deployment, most AI consulting engagements will not deliver adequate ROI.
+If your budget for the entire project is under $15,000, or if you cannot commit to $500 to $2,000 per month in ongoing operational costs after deployment, most custom AI projects will not deliver adequate ROI.
 For a detailed breakdown of what these costs look like across different project scales, see our guide to AI implementation costs in 2026.

 What to do instead.
 Start with off-the-shelf AI tools that do not require custom development.
 Many SaaS platforms now include AI features for content generation, customer service, scheduling, and basic data analysis.
 These cost $50 to $500 per month and can provide meaningful value without custom implementation.
-Use these tools to learn what AI can do for your business, and revisit custom consulting when your scale and budget support it.
+Use these tools to learn what AI can do for your business, and revisit custom builds when your scale and budget support it.

 The Discovery Phase (2-4 Weeks)